 Explore the ephemeral flowers of spring as you walk The Morton Arboretum’s trails with a natural history writer and master gardener.
-In this program, you will:
+In this program, participants will:

-- learn basic tips to identify wildflowers, such as trillium, hepatica, and dog-tooth violet.
+- Learn basic tips to identify wildflowers such as trillium, hepatica, and white trout lily

-- hear the folklore and uses of a variety of wildflowers.
+- Hear about the folklore and uses of a variety of wildflowers

 Spring wildflowers are a fleeting pleasure, with new species revealing themselves each week.
 Take the time to get to know them on this guided walk.